nelmio/NelmioApiDocBundle/Resources/doc/index.rst

 For models, it supports the `Symfony serializer`_ , the `JMS serializer`_ and the `willdurand/Hateoas`_ library.
 It does also support `Symfony form`_ types.

+Attributes are supported from version 4.7 and PHP 8.1.

 Migrate from 3.x to 4.0
 -----------------------